ReactiveX/RxSwift/README.md

 The next problem is if the request fails, you need to do that messy retry logic.
 But ok, a couple of more fields that capture number of retries that need to be cleaned up.

-It would be great if program would wait for some time before firing that request to server, after all, we don't want to spam our servers.
-Additional field timer maybe?
+It would be great if program would wait for some time before firing that request to server, after all, we don't want to spam our servers in case somebody is in the process of fast typing something very long.
+Additional timer field maybe?

 There is also a question of what needs to be shown on screen while that search is executing, and also what needs to be shown in case we fail even with all of the retries.